China's economic loss could be Morocco's gain | DW | 15.07.2020

 The EU, which has a considerable Moroccan diaspora in Spain and France, is Morocco's largest economic partner, accounting for well over half of its trade and investment.
 Trade between the two is dominated by machinery and transport equipment, which account for about 40% of both exports and imports.

 In no other sector would the gains from the expected overhaul in supply chains for Morocco be more visible than the automotive sector.
-The country has emerged as a hub for automakers targeting markets in Africa and Europe in the past few years, bolstered by massive investments from European car and auto part makers.
-Morocco is home to large French carmakers Renault and Peugeot owner PSA.
+The country has emerged as a hub for automakers targeting markets in Africa and Europe in the past few years, bolstered by massive investments from European car part makers.
+Morocco is home to subsidiaries of large French carmakers Renault and Peugeot owner PSA.

 "Morocco will be a strong contender to benefit from Renault's and PSA's restructuring as the country's autos manufacturing industry is dominated by these two OEMs [Original Equipment Manufacturers] and their supply chains are already well-developed in the country," analysts from Fitch Solutions said.